1: SELF TAKES CHARGE

-In the mysterious-to-mind of direct experience (or first impression) you experience two different things at once; not binary either-or, but analogue both-and.
+In the mysterious-to-mind of direct experience (or first impression) I experience two different things at once; not binary either-or, but analogue both-and.
 This paradox is the source of all great art.
 My non-interpreting paradoxical unself recognises itself in paradoxical metaphors (‘Juliet is the sun’), melodies, puns, tragi-comedy and mind-stilling masterpieces.
-Paradox also creates the strange meaning that science moves towards (but can never grasp) in fractal forms, perennial philosophical problems and the fundamental wave-particles of quantum physics 1; each of which, like the true nature of the image, is a paradoxical pre-interpretative drabbit, or thing in itself.
+Paradox also creates the strange meaning that science moves towards (but can never grasp) in fractal forms, perennial philosophical problems, the fundamental wave-particles of quantum physics1 and the reality that my sense-instruments point towards out there but can never touch; each of which, like the true nature of the image, is a paradoxical pre-interpretative drabbit, or thing in itself.

 The thing-in-itself is Immanuel Kant’s term for the inaccessible nature of reality.
 Kant demonstrated that time and space exist in the mind (although this does not mean they are invented by the mind) and so we can never really know what anything really is ‘in itself’.
 All we can know is what our minds report to us of what seems to be ‘out there’.
 This is now a common belief—not to mention a depressing existential reality—that we are all trapped in body-shaped capsules orbiting empty, empty rooms, unintelligible to anyone else, except through faith and only ever able to apprehend the world indirectly, through little more than meter-readings.

-Despair still reigns in the scientific mind, and it reigned in Arthur Schopenhauer’s mind too—yet, soon after Kant, Schopenhauer pointed out that there is a solution to this atomised misery.
-There is one ‘thing in itself’ we can know, for certain; and that is our consciousness of our mind’s meter readings 2.
-I am a thing in itself, even if my own ideas about me aren’t.
+Despair still reigns in the scientific mind, and it reigned in Arthur Schopenhauer’s mind too—yet, soon after Kant, Schopenhauer, the greatest ever western philosopher by far, pointed out that there is almost a solution to this atomised misery.
+He was unable to make the final step, but his work points towards the truth that is one ‘thing in itself’ we can know, for certain; and that is our consciousness of our mind’s meter readings.2 I am a thing in itself, even if my own ideas about me aren’t.
 This—the mute, pre-thought, animal experience of just experiencing—the objective scientist (or objective religionist) can never understand; because it is not an idea, nor an objective fact, nor even an emotional state, and never can be.
-It precedes the objective time and space of the mind and emotions.
+It precedes the objective time and space of the mind and subjective emotions, yet is real and can be experienced.
 Consciousness cannot be understood—as length, breadth and height can be understood, or dictionary definitions, or the news, or ‘what bothers me’—because conscious experience is that which the mind’s meter readings can only ever be of.
 Consciousness can only be experienced, and when I experience it, I experience the reality of who I am which precedes the comprehensible knowledge I have of being a self in the world.

 By self I mean the thinking-wanting-not-wanting entity which isolates timespace objects and knits them into the either subjective or objective world of things, names, memories, ideas, desires, moodies and so on that I point to when I attempt to explain the world or define myself.
 This world, however, is not absolutely real, nor is the self which generates and apprehends it.
 The selfworld is a tool which my consciousness uses and, just as with any other tool or system, when it grows beyond a certain size, or when its momentum builds beyond a certain speed and mass, it begins to demand more energy or awareness than it provides.
 It begins to take over the user.